spences10/scottspence.com/posts/2021/08/30/email-form-submission-with-sveltekit/index.md

 ?
 Set up and deploy “~/repos/svelte-kit-form-submission”?
 [Y/n] y
 ?
 Which scope do you want to deploy to?
 Scott Spence
 ?
 Link to existing project? [y/N] n
 ?
-What’s your project’s name? svelte-kit-form-submission ?
+What's your project's name? svelte-kit-form-submission ?
 In which directory is your code located? ./ Auto-detected Project Settings (SvelteKit):
 - Build Command: `npm run build` or `svelte-kit build`